TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

 :php:`array $processedData`
-   On calling containt the processed data of all previously called data processors on this content element.
+   On calling, contains the processed data of all previously called data processors on this content element.
 Your custom data processor also stores the variables to be send to Fluid here.